 The Weis family is wise to the ways of grocery retailing.
-Weis (pronounced "Wise") Markets, founded in 1912, runs more than 160 grocery stores (averaging about 49,000 sq. ft.), mostly in Pennsylvania, but also in Maryland, New Jersey, New York, and West Virginia, as well as a single Save-A-Lot discount store in Pennsylvania.
+Weis (pronounced "Wise") Markets runs more than 160 grocery stores (averaging about 49,000 sq. ft.), mostly in Pennsylvania, but also in Maryland, New Jersey, New York, and West Virginia, as well as a single Save-A-Lot discount store in Pennsylvania.
 (In recent years, the company has converted its Mr. Z's Food Mart, King's Supermarkets, and Cressler's Marketplace stores to the Weis Markets banner to go to market under a unified retail presence.)
-The company sold the last of its SuperPetz pet supply warehouse stores in 2011.
-The Weis family controls the company.
+The founding Weis family controls the company.

-The Pennsylvania-based grocery chain operates its business through a single segment: grocery retail (following the sale of its SuperPetz pet supply warehouse stores business).
+The grocery chain operates its business through a single segment: grocery retail.

 Altogether, Weis Markets operates more than 160 retail stores in a handful of states, supported by Pennsylvania-based distribution centers, an ice cream plant, meat processing plant, milk processing facility, and warehouse complex.

 The company's retail food stores sell groceries, dairy products, frozen foods, meats, seafood, fresh produce, floral, pharmacy services, deli products, prepared foods, bakery products, beer and wine, fuel and general merchandise items, such as health and beauty care and household products.

 Center Store sales generated about 58% of Weis Market's total 2014 revenues; the rest comes from Fresh Food sales (29%), Pharmacy Services (9%), and Fuel (4%).